Philippines Nature and Wildlife

 There are approximately 191 mammal species found in the Philippines.
 Of these 191, eight are critically endangered and thirty are vulnerable.
 Large mammals are relatively few, the domesticated water buffalo is one of the larger mammals and is quite common.
 Smaller species like monkeys, rodents, bats, shrews, deer, mongoose and porcupines are found throughout the country.
 The Philippine Tarsier is endemic to the country and is one of the smallest monkey species in the world.
 There are also three endemic deer species: the Philippine deer, the Calamian deer and the Philippine spotted deer.

-The waters around Bohol are a haven to more than eleven species of dolphins and whales.
-Bottle-nose, pan-tropical spotted, and long-snouted dolphins are constant fixtures, so too are melon-headed, short-finned pilot and sperm whales.
+The waters around Bohol are a haven for more than eleven species of dolphins and whales.
+Bottle-nose, pan-tropical spotted, and long-snouted dolphins are constant fixtures, and so to are a melon-headed, short-finned pilot and sperm whales.
 From December to May, the largest annual congregation of whale sharks happens in Donsol.
 Large numbers of whale sharks migrate to Donsol to take advantage of the dense food and krill concentration that exists there.

 Bird and reptile species greatly outnumber mammal species in the Philippines.
 Of the 612 birds found in the country, 194 are endemic.
 There are a total of sixty-seven globally threatened birds in the Philippines including the Rufous Hornbill and the critically endangered national bird, the Philippine Eagle.
 There are 332 reptile and amphibian species with 215 found only in the Philippines.
 There are still several species that have remained undiscovered.
 The freshwater crocodile is considered the most threatened crocodile in the world and is endemic to the country.
 In 1982 it was reported that there were between 500-1000 in the wild, by 1995, this number had dropped significantly to only 100.
 The Crocodile Rehabilitation, Observance and Conservation (CROC) Project is carrying out many programs to improve the numbers of this species.